top of page

 • Remember, this feedback is an opinion; you can take it or leave it.

-I encourage you to apply some of the tips outlined above to strengthen your communications skills.
+I encourage you to apply some of the tips outlined above to strengthen your communication skills.

 Good luck!